joshuacox/bAInchmark/README.md

 # bAInchmark
 AI benchmarking

-This is a tool to collect information on how various prompts run on all install models in ollama.
+This is a tool to collect information on how various prompts run on all installed models in ollama.

 ### Usage